Strikeforce: Shamrock vs. Gracie

 Strikeforce: Shamrock vs. Gracie was the inaugural mixed martial arts event promoted by Strikeforce.
 The event took place at the HP Pavilion at San Jose in San Jose, California on March 10, 2006.
-The main event was the long awaited match between Frank Shamrock, returning to the sport after a 3-year absence, and Cesar Gracie.
+The main event was a match between Frank Shamrock, returning to the sport after a 3-year absence, and Cesar Gracie.
 The show is also notable for featuring the MMA debut of Cung Le.